-Alert Innovation offers groundbreaking micro-fulfillment center technology to meet the demanding requirements of e-Grocery and other industry applications.
-We have over 30 patents issued or pending in support of these innovations.
+Alert Innovation offers groundbreaking micro fulfillment center technology to meet the demanding requirements of e-Grocery and other industry applications.
+We have over 50 patents issued or pending in support of these innovations.

 Our Flexible Mobile Robotics solution offers some significant advantages over Traditional Fixed Automation such as “shuttle” technology.
-When comparing micro-fulfillment solutions, especially to automate inside a grocery store, please consider these Alphabot advantages:
+When comparing micro fulfillment solutions, especially to automate inside a grocery store, please consider these Alphabot System advantages:

 Handle all three temperature zones?

-Alphabot can pick from ambient, chilled and frozen.
+The Alphabot System can pick from ambient, chilled and frozen.
 Most other solutions require you to manually pick frozen items from your store floor.

 Can the automation store completed orders in the system (in the correct temperature zone) until the customer is ready to pick up or the delivery driver arrives?